← Journal

 Renovation at night looks like letting doorways be doorways.
 It looks like moving one small thing, not as a purge, but as an act of authorship.
 A chair angled differently invites the body to remember it has its own gravity.
 A clean pillowcase says your skin belongs to you.

-The choreography of longing
+The Choreography of Longing

 Desire is not the problem.
 It moves the same arms that once held them to hold a blanket tight.
 It moves the eyes to look for proof that the decision was right or wrong.
 It moves the thumbs toward messages.
 Desire is a river and does not like to be dammed.
 It prefers a wider channel.